 As can be seen, the Marglobe tomato plants far outproduced the other types.

 The graph below shows the weekly total production weight from the plants of each type.
 This may be useful for weekly planning purposes.
 Considerations might be, how many weeks to full production, or how much production can be expected per week.
-For example, one might make plans around Marglobe final production of 4000 to 4500 grams per week.
+For example, one might make plans around Marglobe final production of 12 to 13 pounds per week.

-It appears that Stupice production peaks around 1500 grams per week.
+It appears that Stupice production peaks around 3.5 pounds per week.

 The three Large Cherry tomato plants had an average tomato weight of 0.73 ounces (20.7 grams).
 In a 5 day period (9/1-9/5), the three plants produced 57 tomatoes.